krishan420/cto-website/README.md

 This is a [Jekyll-based](http://jekyllrb.com/) website designed to be published on the [Federalist](https://federalist.18f.gov/) platform.

-The website utilizes the [US Web Design Standards](https://standards.usa.gov/).
+The website utilises the [US Web Design Standards](https://standards.usa.gov/).

 ## Setup